pratikshaavhad0807/codtech-blogging-platform/README.md

- objective
+ objective:

     In this project we can create blog.
 In this blog we can share your knowledge , as like your experiences,your skills etc.

-key activities
+key activities:

     signup :In signup you can create your account.
     logging: In logging you can see your accoutn.
     post: In post you can upload your post.
     delete: we can delet a post.

-used technologies
+used technologies:
     html
     css
     java script